 See Memorials of the Faithful, pp. 5–8.

-Now a city in Iraq, Karbilá is the place where the Imám Ḥusayn, the rightful successor of the Prophet Muḥammad, fought a hopeless battle against his enemies and was martyred, along with many of his followers, in 680 a.d.
+Now a city in Iraq, Karbilá is the place where the Imám Ḥusayn, the rightful successor of the Prophet Muḥammad, fought a hopeless battle against his enemies and was martyred, along with many of his followers, in ad 680.

 The Shrine of Shaykh Ṭabarsí is the place where a few hundred Bábís withstood the siege of the Persian army from October 1848 to May 1849.
 The Bábís were finally lured from their makeshift fort when the enemy swore an oath of peace on the Qur’án, and were massacred.